tc39/notes/meetings/2023-05/may-16.md

 WH: I support option 1 but I would like to ask the champion to come back to this topic in a future meeting and actually explain all the details including examples with setters and getters.
 I want to understand the consequences of option 1, but this does not block consensus.

-CHG: okay that sounds good.
+KHG: okay that sounds good.
 So next meeting I can set that up.

 RPR: Chris will come back with a greater explanation of proposal of solution 1.
 So far no particular opposition.
 Thank you.